altamish-pirzada/altamishpirzada/homelab.md

 ### Why OPNsense

-The router my ISP gave me was excellent for ease of use and reliability but not suitable for a home lab.
-I wanted a firewall and router I could actually configure and inspect rather than one that limits what you can do and hides everything behind a friendly UI.
-So getting rid of my ISP router was one of the first actions I took for my home lab project.
-OPNsense gives me granular rules, proper logging, and the freedom to shape the network exactly how I want.
-Running it on a dedicated appliance keeps it isolated and means the firewall isn't sharing resources with anything I'm experimenting on.
+My ISP's router was reliable but not suitable for a home lab, so replacing it was one of the first things I did.
+I wanted a firewall I could actually configure and inspect, not one that hides everything behind a friendly UI.
+OPNsense gives me granular rules, proper logging, and the freedom to shape the network how I want, and running it on a dedicated appliance keeps it isolated from anything I'm experimenting on.

 ### Suricata (IDS)